Cremorne suburb profile

 Cremorne rental market trends

-The rental market in Cremorne has experienced moderate growth, with house rents increasing by 4.2% over the past year to $1,350 per week, while unit rents have risen 6.0% to $795 per week.
-With its desirable location and strong demand, Cremorne continues to be an attractive option for both renters and investors seeking stability and potential growth in a prestigious suburb.
+The rental market in Cremorne has remained stable, with house rents holding steady at $1,350 per week over the past year, while unit rents have seen a modest increase of 3.2% to $800 per week.
+This stability, combined with Cremorne's desirable location and amenities, makes it an attractive option for both renters and investors seeking consistent returns.

 Suburbs near Cremorne